AdobeDocs/creative-cloud-enterprise.en/help/max2020/photoshop.md

 >[!VIDEO](https://video.tv.adobe.com/v/326950?hidetitle=true)

 **Description**
-Use the powerful selection and color editing tools in Adobe Photoshop to dramatically change an image to match your corporate branding needs
+Use the powerful selection and color editing tools in Adobe Photoshop to dramatically change an image to match your corporate branding needs.

 In this tutorial, you will learn how to:
 * Feature 1